Baseflow/XF-Material-Library/XF.Material/readme.txt

 XF.Material
 ---------------------------------

-1. Download the current version through NuGet and install it in your Xamarin.Forms projects.
+1. Download the current version through NuGet and install it in your Maui projects.

 2. Call the Material.Init() method in each project:

-//Xamarin.Forms
+// Maui
 public App()
 {
     this.InitializeComponent();
-    XF.Material.Forms.Material.Init(this);
+    XF.Material.Maui.Material.Init(this);
 }

-//Xamarin.Android
+// Maui.Android
 protected override void OnCreate(Bundle savedInstanceState) {
     TabLayoutResource = Resource.Layout.Tabbar;